-We take pride in our roster of experienced specialist pediatric dentists, safe and kid-friendly facilities, and our well thought out approach in handling our young patients.
+We take pride in our roster of experienced specialist pediatric dentist in dubai, safe and kid-friendly facilities, and our well thought out approach in handling our young patients.

 As soon as your baby’s first tooth erupts, it’s time to take him/her to the dentist.
 This is important to evaluate the development of your child’s facial bones and to know early on if there are possible dental problems that may arise.

 We recommend you to schedule a morning appointment, as kids are more cooperative when they’re well-rested from a good night’s sleep.
 This time of the day also does not come in conflict in their nap times and snack breaks.

 Dental Care for Your Child

 Did you know that children’s teeth begin to develop in the womb?
 For most babies, teeth grow at around 3 to 6 months of pregnancy.
 Once the baby is born, a complete set of primary teeth (also called milk teeth) are already grown and hidden within the gums.
 At 6 months, your baby’s first tooth erupts from the gums, commonly referred to as ‘teething’.

 When speaking to your child about going to the dentist, it is important you discuss it in a light and positive way.
 Avoid putting dental visits in a bad light such as using it as punishments or telling scary stories about seeing the dentist.
 You should also avoid terms such as drills or needles as our pediatric dentists will use special words to explain such procedures.

 Bribing your child to visit the kids dentist is also not a good idea.
 This can make him or her feel that you are doing something that may hurt them.
 Simply encourage them that pediatric dental checkups are good for the health of the teeth and gums.
 It is also important that you feed your kid with a light meal before coming to the clinic so he or she would not be cranky during the visit.